 02

-The quilt was designed for those who love the look and feel of a traditional feather and down duvet but want something easier to look after and less allergenic.
-The polyester filling contains a built-in antibacterial treatment to prevent any potential allergies while retaining that signature fluffyness of a feather and down.
+This quilt model, in particular, is crafted with responsibly-farmed 50% white goose down and 50% white goose feather fill, and encased in a lightweight cotton cover.
+It was designed for those who love the look and feel of a traditional feather-and-down duvet but who want something easier to look after and less allergenic.
+The polyester filling contains a built-in antibacterial treatment that’ll fight off any potential allergies while keeping the fluffiness of a feather-and-down.

 Key features: